Course Descriptions, Debtor/Creditor Relations - Externship II

 Prerequisite(s): Business Associations.

-LW 921; 2-4 hours.
+LW 921; 2 hours.
 The School of Law has created opportunities for students to obtain a meaningful educational experience outside of the classroom through externships with federal courts, state courts, government agencies, and other governmental and non-governmental organizations.
 During each enrollment period students will receive a list of the available externships and the specific requirements the student must be willing to meet to be considered for a particular externship.
 Some externship opportunities may require the student to apply for an available position, and be selected.
 Although the specific requirements for credit can vary among externship opportunities, all externships require certification of a minimum amount of student time on qualifying externship activities, regular attendance and participation in the classroom component of the course, satisfactory evaluations from the sponsor, and completion of all written work and evaluations.
 Grading is based on Credit/No Credit, and Credit requires a minimum performance of 'C' level (2.0) work.
-Note: Students who accept a position under Externship I for 3 or 4 credits are not eligible to take Externship II.

 Prerequisite(s): A student may not participate before completion of at least one academic year of study.
 If required by the sponsor or the work expected of the student extern, certification as a Legal Intern under the Kansas Supreme Court Student Practice Rule must be obtained.
 Additionally, some placements may have other requirements.
 See Externship Program for more information.

 LW 922; 2 hours.
-This course allows a student, who has completed Externship I for 2 credits, to do one more externship course with the same or a different sponsor.
+This course allows a student, who has completed Externship I for 2 credits, to do one more externship course with a different sponsor.
 The same conditions, guidelines, and grading policy for Externship I apply, except that Externship II does not require participation in a classroom component.
-Note: Students that took Externship I for 3 or 4 credits are not eligible to take Externship II.
 See Externship Program for more information.

 Prerequisite(s): Completion of Externship I. If required by the sponsor or the work expected of the student extern, certification as a Legal Intern under the Kansas Supreme Court Student Practice Rule must be obtained.
 Additionally, some placements may have other requirements.